jatinganhotra/GitExaminer/README.md

 <p> As developers, we come across different situations, such as:
     <ul>
-    * when we realise a previous change was incorrect
+    * when we realise a previous change was incorrect, or
-    * when we need to cherry-pick a commit from one branch and apply it on another.
+    * when we need to cherry-pick a commit from one branch and apply it on another, or
-    * or, merge changes from one branch to another
+    * merge changes from one branch to another

   Thanks to modern version control systems, such as <a href="http://git-scm.com">Git</a>, reverting the previous change, cherry-picking and merging are just one-command away.